 Finding sources of income

-Some people have a special talent for this, but even if you are not one of the, it would be ideal if you get used to researching possible ways of income.
+Some people have a special talent for this, but even if you are not one of them, it would be ideal if you get used to researching possible ways of income.

-From promoting your company to building your brand, this skill is essential to make your production company grow and be noticed.
+From promoting your company to building your brand, this skill is essential to making your production company grow and be noticed.